 4. Our Collection of Fossilized Coral

 Fossilized coral is the result of fossilized coral colonies which date back approximately three hundred and fifty million years.
-It can be found in a number of locations worldwide and some of the finest material comes from the shores of Lake Michigan in the USA and from Indonesia.
-Part of an extinct species of coral that lived in the sea millions of years ago, hexagonaria as it's officially known is one of the most common varieties and the class known as hexagonaria percarinata is found close to Little Traverse Bay off Lake Michigan.
+Stones can be found in a number of locations worldwide and some of the finest material comes from the shores of Lake Michigan in the USA and from Indonesia.
+Part of an extinct species of coral that lived in the sea millions of years ago, hexagonaria as it's officially known is one of the most common varieties.
+The class known as hexagonaria percarinata is found close to Little Traverse Bay off Lake Michigan.

-Widely used for lapidary purposes, the material from the USA is known as Petoskey Stone and both the stone and the city of Petoskey which lies on the south east shore of Little Traverse Bay are named after a 19th century indigenous American chief.
+Widely used for lapidary purposes, fossilized coral from the USA is known as Petoskey Stone and both the stone and city of Petoskey which lies on the south east shore of Little Traverse Bay are named after a 19th century indigenous American chief.
 Petoskey is an anglicised version of his name which was either Chief Pet-O-Sega or Petosegay.

 Formation of Fossilized Coral

 Fossilized coral formed when sections of the ancient coral was gradually replaced by natural minerals including calcite and silica.
-The corals had been growing in the oceans for almost five hundred million years and many thrived in warm shallow waters but over time they became buried under sediments as land surface moved and oceans rose and fell.
+The corals had been growing in the oceans for almost five hundred million years and many thrived in warm shallow waters.
+Over time however they became buried under sediments as land surface moved and oceans rose and fell.
 Temperature and pressure from compaction resulted in deposits slowly turning into stone.
 This process is known as petrifaction.

 Fossilized coral was a mid-sized coral renowned for its honeycombed appearance.
 Individual coral creatures known as polyps secreted a limey substance which created a corallite skeleton.
 When the skeletons combined they formed large coral reefs that were composed of millions of individual creatures.
 Over time parts of the reefs fossilized.

 The first photo in this article is courtesy of interwebsafari (Reddit), the second is courtesy of Empirebluff (Reddit).
-Both images are clickable and will redirect to the original image.
-The original sized photos may also be viewed on our Flickr page.
+Both images are clickable and redirect to the original full size image.

 Our Collection of Fossilized Coral